ibm-cloud-docs/data-virtualization/faqs.md

 {: faq}
 {: support}

-You can access your Data Virtualization instance through several methods, including a dedicated web console and a REST API.
+You can access your {{site.data.keyword.dv_short}} instance through several methods, including a dedicated web console and a REST API.

 <!-- ## What's managed for me with Db2 on Cloud?
 {: #q_managed}
 {: faq}
 {: support}

-IBM handles all of the software upgrades, operating system updates, and hardware maintenance for your Data Virtualization instance.
+IBM handles all of the software upgrades, operating system updates, and hardware maintenance for your {{site.data.keyword.dv_short}} instance.
 IBM also preconfigures Db2 parameters for optimal performance across transactional workloads, and takes care of encryption and regular backups of your data.

 The service includes 24x7 health monitoring of the database and infrastructure.
 In the event of a hardware or software failure, the service is automatically restarted.
-Because Data Virtualization is a fully-managed SaaS offering, you do not get SSH access or root access to the underlying server hardware, and cannot install additional software.
+Because {{site.data.keyword.dv_short}} is a fully-managed SaaS offering, you do not get SSH access or root access to the underlying server hardware, and cannot install additional software.

 ## Where can I find more information about Db2 on Cloud?
 {: #q_info}